 The current condition of the sites has a negative impact on the townscape and on the setting of the nearby Listed Buildings and the Castlefield Conserrvation Area.
 The proposals would cause less than substantial harm to the setting of the affected heritage assets and this needs weighed against any arising public benefits.
 The quality, design and contribution of the scheme to the townscape would enhance the setting of the adjacent heritage assets.
 This would sustain their value as the substantial public benefits of the scheme would outweigh any harm to setting.

 Core Strategy Section 8 Promoting healthy communities - Active street frontages and public realm would integrate the site into the locality and increase natural surveillance.

 The proposals would create a more pedestrian friendly environment along Water Street including soft planting.
 Passive surveillance would be improved which should reduce crime and the fear of crime.
-The more pleasant pedestrian environment around the site will also encourage walking and cycling Saved UDP Policy DC20 (Archaeology) Archaeological excavation was carried out in April 2019 pursuant to the extant consent on-site.
-As such, the area of the proposed Union development has been 'sterilised' of all archaeological remains, and no further investigation will be required as all archaeological remains have effectively been removed.
+The more pleasant pedestrian environment around the site will also encourage walking and cycling

+Saved UDP Policy DC20 (Archaeology) -
-NPPF Section 14 (Meeting the challenge of climate change, flooding and coastal change), Core Strategy Policies EN4 (Reducing CO2 Emissions by Enabling Low and Zero Carbon) EN6 (Target Framework for CO2 reductions from low or zero carbon energy supplies), EN 8 (Adaptation to Climate Change), EN14 (Flood Risk)

-and DM1 (Development Management - Breeam requirements) - An Environmental Standards Statement demonstrates that the schemes would accord with a wide range of principles that promote energy efficient buildings.
+NPPF Section 14 (Meeting the challenge of climate change, flooding and coastal change), Core Strategy Policies EN4 (Reducing CO2 Emissions by Enabling Low and Zero Carbon) EN6 (Target Framework for CO2 reductions from low or zero carbon energy supplies), EN 8 (Adaptation to Climate Change), EN14 (Flood Risk) and DM1 (Development Management - Breeam requirements) - An Environmental Standards Statement demonstrates that the schemes would accord with a wide range of principles that promote energy efficient buildings.
 They would integrate sustainable technologies from conception, through feasibility, design and build and in operation.
 Their designs have followed the principles of the Energy Hierarchy to reduce CO2 emissions and it would meet the requirements of the target framework for CO2 reductions from low or zero carbon energy supplies.